sacarr98/NewsStories/README.md

 We have actively tried to ensure our website is accessible friendly as possible, we achieved this by:
 - Using semantic HTML
 - Ensuring sufficient colour contrast throughout the site and using easily readable fonts
-- Providing information for screen readers where icons were used in place of text, for example for our social media icons in the footer
+- Providing information for screen readers where icons were used in place of text

 ## Technologies Used